 “You” refers to you and your child (include if pediatric-only study)

-“We” refers to (include organizations providing expanded access/compassionate use, for example, Spectrum Health or Spectrum Health Helen DeVos Children’s Hospital)
+“We” refers to (include organizations providing expanded access/compassionate use, for example, Corewell Health )

 Invitation to Participate in the Treatment Use of an Investigational (Device/Drug)

 The purpose of this consent form is to explain a treatment option with (name of the device/drug).
 The treatment with this (Name of the device/drug) is “investigational” because it does not yet have approval from the United States Food and Drug Administration (FDA) for medical use.
 The FDA will sometimes allow patients to receive an investigational treatment outside of a research study when there are no comparable or satisfactory therapies or alternative treatment options.